 - Sample Job Shadowing Questions – examples of the types of questions you can and should ask when job shadowing.

 - Job Shadow – website that allows you to shadow real people’s jobs online.

-- Sample Career Plan – try mapping out your career plan with this example of a career plan.
+Sample Career Plan – try mapping out your career plan with this example.